Zheludev/DNom/README.md

 6. if significantly differentially present clusters are identified, the corresponding reads are extracted for *post-hoc* analysis

 # design
-`denim` is purposefully written in a modular way.
+`DNom` is purposefully written in a modular way.
 Each step (*preprocessing*, *embedding*, *clustering*, *statistical analysis*, and *retrieval*) can be altered, swapped-out, and added-to from the modular `snakemake` pipeline.
-Additionally, `denim` makes use of CPU parallelization wherever possible for acceleration while also trying (though not always successfully) to limit its RAM footprint.
+Additionally, `DNom` makes use of CPU parallelization wherever possible for acceleration while also trying (though not always successfully) to limit its RAM footprint.

 # promises
-I make no promises about the robustness, statistical-validity, or longevity of `denim`.
+I make no promises about the robustness, statistical-validity, or longevity of `DNom`.
 At this point, I see this tool as more of an intellectual exercize than anything else.

 # future
-I have no current plans to expand on `denim`, however, implementation of hardware (GPU) acceleration, would likely speed up the whole pipeline while also opening up opportunities for more exotic embedding and clustering approaches.
+I have no current plans to expand on `DNom`, however, implementation of hardware (GPU) acceleration, would likely speed up the whole pipeline while also opening up opportunities for more exotic embedding and clustering approaches.

 alternative *embedding* strategies could involve:
 - LLMs like [`DNABERT-S`](https://arxiv.org/abs/2402.08777)